Military of the Zhou dynasty: Western Zhou

 Early Chinese armies were relatively small affairs, composed of levies dependent upon the king or the feudal lord of their home state.
 These armies were relatively ill-equipped.
 While organized military forces existed along with the state, few records remain of these early armies.
 Armies were centered around the chariot-riding nobility, who played a role akin to the European knight as they were the main fighting force of the army.
 Bronze weapons such as spears and swords were the main equipment of both the infantry and charioteers.
 Initially, these armies were ill-trained and haphazardly supplied, meaning that they could not campaign for more than a few months and often had to give up their gains due to lack of supplies.

 The royal army of the Western Zhou consisted of two divisions, the Six Armies of the West (西六師), based in the Zhou capital in the Wei River valley, and the Eight armies of Chengzhou (成周八師) based in the eastern capital Chengzhou.
 One special unit mentioned in inscriptions is the wanghang (王行) which may be a force under the King's direct command when personally on campaign.
-These armies differed from the European feudal model in that the soldiers of the Zhou king did not seem to have limits on their term of service; Zhou literature mention campaigns lasting as long as three years.
+These armies differed from the European feudal model in that the soldiers of the Zhou king did not seem to have limits on their term of service; Zhou literature mentions campaigns lasting as long as three years.
 Also, unlike the European royal retinues of a few dozen to a couple of hundred knights, the Eight Armies and Six Armies were very large and complex standing organisations that included officials such as situ (land supervisor) and sigong (supervisor of construction), and oversaw orchards, marshes, pastures and farmland — likely for logistic purposes.
 Zhou kings funded and managed these armies, rather than leave the knights to equip themselves on the income of their fiefs as in European feudalism.